vensder/PyGUI/README.md

 # PyGUI
 Python GUI Examples

-For the timer.py we need to install tkinter.
+We need to install Tkinter for these examples.

 On Linux: